If your baby is having a false start bedtime it can throw off your entire evening. Learn why a false start bedtime happens and how to fix it.

 Toddlers are not immune from false starts either.
 False starts are more common in babies under a year old, but we do sometimes see them in young toddlers.

-The first thing to look at when fixing a false start bedtime is to look at your baby’s sleep schedule.
-Often your baby sleep cues become unreliable, so following a good sleep schedule can help.
+The first thing to look at when fixing a false start bedtime is to look at your baby’s sleep schedule and wake windows.

 If you think false starts are happening because your baby is overtired, then move your baby’s bedtime earlier and/or move naps closer together.